-- 1) Gliders will be checked for specifications prior to the start of the competition.
-Teams that do not meet specifications after this initial check will have an opportunity to compete if they meet ALL of the following conditions: - a.
+- Gliders will be checked for specifications prior to the start of the competition.
+Teams that do meet specifications after this initial check will have an opportunity to compete if they meet ALL of the following conditions: - a.
 Accept an automatic "Mistrial" and therefore no score for Launch #1. - b.
-Make repairs/modifications as necessary to meet the specifications and are ready to compete when called for Launch #2. - c.
+Make repairs/modifications as necessary to bring the device to proper specifications and be ready to compete when called for Launch #2. - c.
 Make repairs/modifications only in the designated area as indicated by the judges. - d.
-Failure to adhere to any of a, b, or c will result in disqualification.
+Failure to adhere to any of a, b, or c will result in disqualification. - 2) Teams that meet the specification check but wish to make repairs and modifications may do so, but they MUST be ready to compete when called for Launch #1.

-- 2) Teams that meet the specification check but wish to make repairs and modifications may do so, but they MUST be ready to compete when called for Launch #1. - 3) The target will be identified by a colored dot on two pieces of blue painter's tape that intersect to form a + mark on the ground and is located at a distance of 408in (1036.3 cm) in front of the table where it ends. (see Attachment D: Course Layout) - 4) Each team will be allowed two (2) non-consecutive launches for their glider. - 5) Each team MUST be ready and report to a judge within 1 minute of being called to launch their glider.
-Failure to report within 1 minute of being called will result in a forfeited trial/launch. - 6) Each team will be given a 1-minute window to set-up their glider. - 7) Judges will give each team a 5-second countdown prior to the team member releasing the glider in order to initiate flight. - 8) The Rubber Band of the Official Launcher Mechanism MUST not be pulled back more than 36in (91.44 cm) from the edge of the launching mechanism to be considered a successful launch. - 9) The glider's first-touch point (contact with any object) will be marked by the judges. - 10) The distance between the target's center and the glider's first-touch point will be measured to the nearest 2 cm (0.75 inches). - 11) The decision of the judges on the location of the first-touch point is final and not up for debate. - 12) Teams are responsible for removing their glider from the contest area immediately after judges have marked the first-touch point. - 13) One member of each team will be asked to place their glider on the impound table (an area designated by the judges) or the repair station table after every trial. - 14) All glider repairs and/or alterations MUST be made under the supervision of a judge.
+- 3) Each team will be allowed two (2) non-consecutive launches for their glider. - 4) Each team MUST be ready and report to a judge within 1 minute of being called to launch their glider.
+Failure to report within 1 minute of being called will result in a forfeited trial/launch. - 5) Each team will be given a 1-minute window to set-up their glider. - 6) Judges will give each team a 5-second countdown prior to the team member releasing the glider in order to initiate flight. - 7) The Rubber Band of the Official Launcher Mechanism MUST not be pulled back more than 36in (91.44 cm) from the edge of the launching mechanism to be considered a successful launch. - 8) The glider's first-touch point (contact with any object) will be marked by the judges. - 9) Measurements will be taken perpendicular to the launching mechanism and the glider's first-touch point.
+Measurements will be to the nearest 2 cm (0.75 inches). - 10) The decision of the judges on the location of the first-touch point is final and not up for debate. - 11) Teams are responsible for removing their glider from the contest area immediately after judges have marked the first-touch point. - 12) One member of each team will be asked to place their glider on the impound table (an area designated by the judges) or the repair station table after every trial. - 13) All glider repairs and/or alterations MUST be made under the supervision of a judge.
 New/spare/replacement parts ARE NOT ALLOWED.
 Repairs or alterations can ONLY be made with parts originally used when the glider was submitted for specification checks.
-Glue and/or tape to affix broken pieces is ALLOWED. - 15) Both trials will be timed (to be used as the tiebreaker only).
+Glue and/or tape to affix broken pieces is ALLOWED. - 14) Both trials will be timed (to be used as the tiebreaker only).
 Times will be recorded, at a minimum, to the nearest hundredth second.
 The timing of the flight ends when any part of the glider comes in contact with any object (first-touch point).
 In case of a tie, the longest flight duration (hang-time) will be used as a tiebreaker.